-See the "Multiple SNMP Alert Managers" on the next page feature for information about configuring more than one SNMP manager.
+See the Multiple SNMP Alert Managers feature for information about configuring more than one SNMP manager.

 To create or configure SNMP Alert Manager, click the Add New SNMP Alert Manager button at the top-right of the page.

 On this page, you can set the following: